-This year the Lead4Change Student Leadership Program celebrates its 10th year.
-Since 2012, more than 15,000 educators and nearly 2 million students have road-tested the program, and $2.45 million in grants to charities and schools has been awarded.
+Since 2012, more than 17,000 educators and over 2 million students have road-tested this program, and $2.6 million in grants to charities and schools has been awarded.
 Learn more about the fastest-growing student leadership program in the U.S.

-A quick search for the skills employers want to see in newly-hired employees reads a lot like a list of education buzzwords.
+A quick search for the skills employers want to see in newly hired employees reads a lot like a list of education buzzwords.
 Growth mindset, emotional intelligence, active listening.
-One item, in particular, shows up on list after list—leadership skills.
+One item in particular shows up on list after list: leadership skills.
 It’s a topic that gets a lot of press.
-If we want our students to be successful after graduation, we need to help them develop these skills.
-That’s why we were excited to hear about the Lead4Change Student Leadership Program specifically designed to help students in grades 6-12 develop these critical skills.
+Many schools try to address these needs with student service projects.
+These projects can be wonderful, but they are also very time-intensive for the teachers planning and implementing them.
+That’s why we were excited to hear about the Lead4Change Student Leadership Program specifically designed to help students in grades 6-12 develop these critical skills as they complete a service project.

 What happens when I sign up?